rianoc/rianoc.github.io/_posts/2020-05-09-Azure-Sphere.md

 error: Failed to install debugging server to device.
 ```

 I tried some other things (adding product+group, resetting the device) but they all failed.
-I was again about to give up on this device when I saw a [note](https://social.msdn.microsoft.com/Forums/en-US/6403db30-e6a6-4880-8ad0-b12ebe7ba84f/error-could-not-send-device-capability-configuration-to-device?forum=azuresphere) from someone mentioning their internet had cause an issue entering development mode.
+I was again about to give up on this device when I saw a [note](https://social.msdn.microsoft.com/Forums/en-US/6403db30-e6a6-4880-8ad0-b12ebe7ba84f/error-could-not-send-device-capability-configuration-to-device?forum=azuresphere) from someone mentioning their internet had caused an issue entering development mode.
 This made me think about any external items which could be interfering.
 I had recently installed Kaspersky so I exited the application to test without it.
 Straight away I was able to enter development mode and deploy from Visual Studio.

 ## Plans